Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

-Are you wondering why your 10-year-old still needs a booster seat?
-You might think they’re too big for it by now, but the truth could surprise you.
+Are you wondering why your 10-year-old still needs a booster seat? they’re too big for it by now, but the truth could surprise you.

-Keeping your child safe in the car is more than just a rule—it’s about protecting what matters most.
-You’ll discover the real reasons behind booster seat recommendations and how they keep your child safer than you might expect.
-Keep reading to learn what every parent should know before making a decision that affects your child’s safety on the road.
+Keeping your child safe in the car is more than just a rule -it’s about protecting what matters most.
+You’ll discover the real reasons behind all booster seat guides recommendations and how they keep your child safer than you might expect.

 Booster Seat Basics